yohasebe/monadic-chat/docs/shared-folder.md

 A folder for storing additional applications other than the basic apps.

-**`scripts`**

-A folder for storing scripts to be executed within the container for use by additional applications.

 **`services`**

 A folder for storing Docker-related files to create images and containers for use by additional applications.